Day Camps for kids 5-12

 Do you have programs for older campers?

 Yes!
 In August, our Vancouver camps are split by age, so campers ages 9-12 can have a program designed just for them.
-These programs focus on take the theme of the week (Art, Food Systems, or Ecology) and go deeper, seeing how these can be used to make an impact on our communities.
+These programs take the theme of the week (Art, Food Systems, or Ecology) and go deeper, seeing how these can be used to make an impact on our communities.
 We strongly recommend signing your camper up for programs that align with their interests!

 How do the age groups work?
 Can my camper be with their sibling or friends?

 For our July Full Week camps and our August Sampler, campers will be put into groups by age as much as possible, while keeping siblings and friends who want to be together in the same group together.
 Please include friend requests on your registration form!
 For August Full Week camps, Vancouver campers will need to register by age.
-Campers under 9 will not be able to register in the 9-12 group; 9 year old campers can be registered in the young group upon request, but we recommend they register for the 9-12 group or join one of the July camps, as the 5-8 camp is specifically geared toward younger campers!
+Campers under 9 will not be able to register in the 9-12 group; 9 year old campers can be registered in the younger group upon request, but we recommend they register for the 9-12 group or join one of the July camps, as the 5-8 camp is specifically geared toward younger campers!

 The camp I want is full!
 Is there a waitlist?

 Yes!
 You can join the waitlist for free!
 If a space opens, you will receive an email with a link to register.
 We reserve the right to prioritize siblings of registered campers or campers who are not registered in another camp session.
+As we know plans change, we will reach out at the end of May to see if you want to remain on the waitlist.

 What are your refund and cancellation policies?
 What happens if the weather is awful?